nicholaswilde/pi-gen/README.md

 dosfstools bsdtar libcap2-bin grep rsync xz-utils file git curl bc \
 qemu-utils kpartx
 ```

+If you receive an error that `bsdtar` doesn't exist, especially on Ubuntu 20.04,
+install `libarchive-tools` instead.

 The file `depends` contains a list of tools needed.
 The format of this
 package is `<tool>[:<debian-package>]`.